Studio Manager: Alfredo

 - I get to work with great engineers and high-end gear.
 I am definitely very happy to be in the presence of both.
 They also let me wash dishes and clean toilets; I mean, where else would I get to do that?

 Where do you see yourself in 5 years?

 - Working as an engineer and perhaps developing artists as a producer while studying under a good mastering engineer.
 Collecting microphones and gear to launch my own studio one day.

 What appeals to you about working in a studio?

 - There is something to be said about the people working behind the scenes in any production.
-I find it fascinating that so much goes into someone’s work that gets a credit but is not at all in the spotlight.
-I really love the ability to craft and shape the sound of an album while not being a full time member of the band.
-You in essence join the group while they are in the studio, helping them achieve their sound just as much as anyone else in the band.
+I find it fascinating that so much goes into someone’s work that gets the credit but is not at all in the spotlight.
+I really love the ability to craft and shape the sound of an album while not being a full-time member of the band.
+You in essence, join the group while they are in the studio, helping them achieve their sound just as much as anyone else in the band.

 If you could be a fly on the wall at any session in history, which session would you choose?

 - It would have been amazing to be around for Rage Against the Machine’s Evil Empire.
-Everything is perfect on that album, no instrument steps on anothers toes, everything seems full and up front.
-It’s incredible crisp and accurate with an awesome lowend.
+Everything is perfect on that album; no instrument steps on another’s toes and everything seems full and upfront.
+It’s incredibly crisp and accurate with an awesome low end.
 It just seems like everything was executed flawlessly.

 If you weren’t applying yourself to be a sound engineer, what would you be doing?